Definitions of terms.

 An activity field where you enter a description of what you'd like to learn from an activity.

-An offer is the content displayed within an mbox during campaigns and tests.
+An offer is the content displayed within an mbox during activities and tests.
 An experience determines which offer displays when particular conditions are met.

-Enables visitors to opt-out of all counting and content delivery.
+Enables visitors to opt-out of all tracking and content delivery.

-An engagement metric that measures the number of pages seen in a visit from the point the visitor first sees the campaign's first display mbox.
+An engagement metric that measures the number of pages seen in a visit from the point the visitor first sees the activity's first display mbox.

 Priority is used if multiple activities are assigned to the same location with the same audience.
 If two or more activities are assigned to the location, the activity with the highest priority displays.